 M-Tech provides OEM HVAC controls and accessories.
 HVAC (heating, ventilation, and air conditioning) is the technology of indoor environmental comfort.
-Equipment that is used for (HVAC) have been in high demand.
+Equipment that is used for (HVAC) has been in high demand.
 This equipment goes a long way in providing a workable infrastructure to small and medium enterprises pertaining to commercial building as well as for residential and commercial buildings.
 No matter where you are in the world, your building requires heating, ventilation, or air conditioning to provide a comfortable productive environment for your occupants.
-However, HVAC isn't cheap, it accounts for approximately half of typical buildings total energy consumption.
-Making sure your system is running as efficiently as possible is critical to your buildings operational costs.
+However, HVAC isn't cheap, it accounts for approximately half of a typical building's total energy consumption.
+Making sure your system is running as efficiently as possible is critical to your building's operational costs.

 Heating: Heaters (H in HVAC) are appliances whose purpose is to generate heat for a building.
 This can be done via central heating.
 Such a system contains a boiler, furnace, or heat pump to heat water, steam, or air in a central location such as a furnace room in a home, or a mechanical room in a large building.
 The heat can be transferred by convection, conduction, or radiation.

 Heating devices, or systems:

 - Cathode heater, a coil or filament used to heat the cathode in a vacuum tube or cathode ray tube